talhof8/mellow-blog/_posts/2022-09-13-how-to-connect-woocommerce-to-google-sheets.md

 Simply go to 'Settings' -> check the checkbox near 'WooCommerce' under section 'Distribute manually-created orders to sales channels'.
 You can optionally specify a Customer ID column which contains the WooCommerce Customer IDs for each order, thus associating those orders with a specific customer.

 Then, simply add a row for each order item.
-Order ID should be a uniquely identified string and is used to associated items with orders.
+Order ID should be a uniquely identified string and is used to associate items with orders.
 Hence, in order to have multiple items under the same order, simply assign them with the same Order ID.

 Note that Mellow does not (yet) support merged cells, so make sure to unmerge any merged cells.